 Residential broadband comes with a fairly standard phone line - you can usually add on things like inclusive anytime calls, and features such as three-way calling or voicemail, but that's pretty much it.

 With business broadband, however, you can get a whole lot more: complex phone systems, extra lines, non-geographic business numbers, and even VoIP.

 Got a business with networking needs greater than just a broadband connection?
 You may be able to bundle them into your contract too.

-Some business broadband providers, including BT, also offer services like web hosting and servers, domain names, cloud storage, and multiple email addresses.
+Some business broadband providers, including BT as well as bOnline, also offer services like web hosting and servers, domain names, cloud storage, and multiple email addresses.
 You won't generally get those with residential packages - at least, nothing more than about 10GB of cloud storage or a handful of email addresses.

 Ah.
 Yes.
 Money.